brocoders/generator-agonb/README.md

 yo agonb:put-scripts
 ```
 `.yo-rc.json` will contain information about:
-- which type of scripts to put (NodeJs, RubyOnRails...)
+- which type of scripts to put (NodeJs...)
 - which values to put in template

 Normally `.yo-rc.json` is crated on project initialization: